For SellersIndustry Guide

 2. Build a Strong, Independent Management Team

 • Delegate Key Responsibilities: Systematically transfer critical functions and client relationships from the owner to a capable management team.
-This demonstrates that the business can thrive without the owner's daily presence [3, 4].
+This unequivocally demonstrates that the business can thrive without the owner's daily presence [3, 4].

 3. Diversify Revenue Streams and Customer Base